Campus Office & Resources

 es personal checks and accepts payment for University assessed fines.
 The Student Accounting staff strives to provide accurate, friendly, personal service.
 For additional information regarding our policies and procedures, check out our Website at www.callutheran.edu/student_accounts.

 Student Affairs Division Mission Statement:

 With students at our core, the CLU Division of Student Affairs is committed to providing the highest quality of student life within our campus community.
 Our mission is to empower students to succeed in higher education; to grow in spirituality, integrity, and leadership; to embrace diversity; to choose a healthy lifestyle; to develop in their careers; and to adopt a lifelong commitment to service.

-The Student Leadership and Programs (SLP) Office offers a variety of programs, services, and resources for all of the CLU undergraduate students.
-The SLP Office is “the place” to find what is going on both on and off campus.
-It’s mission is to develop, implement, and support social, cultural, and educational co-curricular programs.
+The Student Life Office offers a variety of programs, services, and resources for all CLU undergraduate students.
+Student Life is “the place” to find what is going on both on and off campus.
+Our mission is to develop, implement, and support social, cultural, and educational co-curricular programs.

 As a department of the Student Affairs Divisions at CLU, the Student Leadership and Programs Office embraces the mission of the university by:

 - Fostering mentor relationships among faculty, staff, and students

 - Advising the Associated Students of California Lutheran University Government

 - Providing services and advisement to student clubs and organizations